KenwoodFox/EG-207/docs/presentations/Preliminary_Design_Review.md

 # Concept of Operations (ConOps) Summary

- - stakeholders
+ - Stakeholders
+   - (Who has a stake?)
- - users
+ - Users
+   - Scientists and Analysists in the field.
- - Operational Description(Including physical environment)
+ - Operational Description
+   - The sensor should be operated indoors and may be left without supervision to collect data and store it.
  - Support Environment
+   - Released under the GNUv3 license, and supported as the license describes, extending absolutly no warrenty.
  - Use
+   - The operator/analyist will use the sensor in the field, and collect data supervised or not.
  - Calibration
+   - Calibration data is stored in the EEPROM and the sensor will not require calibrarion between regular uses, the sensor is not expected to require calibration often but will have a procedure to do so.
  - Impact consideration and risks
- - NOTE: We need a flowchart of something
+   - **This has to be filled out**

+**A Flow chart is needed here**

 # Environmental System Description

  - Instrument: LabVIEW 2019
- - Data Acquistion:[Specify Arduino board model]
+ - Data Acquistion: Arduino AVR (mega)
- - DAC Software: Arduino [Specify Version]
+ - DAC Software: Arduino + pyplot and numpy
  - Sensors:
-   - Temp/RH: [Specift Model]
+   - Temp/RH: DHT11
-   - UV Light:TBD
+   - UV Light: TBD
    - Visible Light: TBD
    - Water Collection: TBD